-We recognized net financial expenses of \$1.5 million for the year ended December 31, 2019 compared to net financial income of \$0.2 million for the year ended December 31, 2019 period primarily relate to interest paid on loans, offset by investment income earned on our bank deposits.
+We recognized net financial expenses of \$1.5 million for the year ended December 31, 2019 compared to net financial income of \$0.2 million for the year ended December 31, 2018.
+Net financial expenses for the year ended December 31, 2019 period primarily relate to interest paid on loans, offset by investment income earned on our bank deposits.
 Net financial income for the year ended December 31, 2018 primarily relates to investment income earned on our bank deposits, offset by interest paid on loans.